 The Civil Rights Act of 1957 paved the way for a division in the DOJ to ensure the Bill of Rights is protected for all citizens; President Eisenhower signed the bill and all 46 Republican senators voted for it.
 And from Ferguson to Baltimore, the feds under Obama have investigated dozens of police departments for allegedly stopping Americans without probable cause, holding them without proper charges, using excessive—and sometimes lethal—force, and otherwise violating Fourth Amendment rights written by our founding fathers back when America was first becoming great.
 These facts—agreed to in federal court—could only surprise those who do not believe in equal protection under the law or do not see our criminal justice system clearly.

 This is why I shudder when Trump seems to think "blacks" are an inner city dilemma in need of additional "law and order," or Sessions suggests the consent decrees used to hold rogue police departments accountable are demoralizing to cops on the beat.

 Right now, the Civil Rights division of the DOJ is enforcing 14 of those decrees, mandating that police departments from inside Cleveland to outside Baton Rouge reform and improve and respect constitutional rights, even for poor and black people.
-When I recently asked a trial attorney in the DOJ's Civil Rights Division what he expected under Trump and Sessions and whether this sort of federal vigilance would continue, he replied ominously, "I wouldn't count on it."
+When I recently asked an old law school friend, a trial attorney in the DOJ's Civil Rights Division, what he expected under Trump and Sessions and whether this sort of federal vigilance would continue, he replied ominously, "I wouldn't count on it."